gzhawk/FTDI-EVE-xDEMO/README.md

 1. Execute "RunMe.bat" to build the related image, and please DO read the words it gives out.
+1.1 DO change the define in FT800_platform.h depend on your real system
+    e.g. LCD resolution: '320x240', '800x480', EVE version: '80X', '81X', etc.
+1.2 DO change the define in FT800_demo.h depend on what demo you would like to
+    play.
+For example, active DEMO_AVI and comment others, and make sure you know the code limits while playing DEMO_AVI: it only works on DEF_81X under the LCD_WVGA resolution.

 2. All the code are under the root directry of FT800, others like "STM32F4", "VC2010Express", etc.